Why Does a Balance Sheet Need to Balance? Understanding the Key Formula

 Reconciling items

-Certain items may require adjustments or reconciliation between different financial statements, leading to temporary imbalances.
-A common example of this is differences in foreign currency translation, which can cause the balance sheet to be temporarily out of balance until the correct adjustments are made.
+Some of the items in your balance sheet may require adjusting or reconciling, leading to a temporary imbalance.
+A very common example here is differences in foreign currency translations, which can cause a balance sheet to be out of balance until the correct adjustments have been made.

 Complex financial instruments